davep/davep.github.com/content/2025-04-20-complexitty.md

 the [5x5
 puzzle](https://github.com/davep?tab=repositories&q=5x5&type=&language=&sort=),
 code that has fun with the Mandelbrot set is another one of my goto exercises.
-I've written versions in many languages, and messed with plot in some different environments, as varied as [in VR on the web](https://www.youtube.com/watch?v=18ytRZrHL34) to [wearable items](https://www.redbubble.com/i/t-shirt/Self-Documenting-Mandelbrot-by-davepearson/1341910.0S66D).
+I've written versions in many languages, and messed with plots in some different environments, as varied as [in VR on the web](https://www.youtube.com/watch?v=18ytRZrHL34) to [wearable items](https://www.redbubble.com/i/t-shirt/Self-Documenting-Mandelbrot-by-davepearson/1341910.0S66D).